KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 $^5D$, $^5P$, $^5S$, $^3F$ (two), $^3D$ (three), $^3P$ (five), $^3S$, $^1G$, $^1F$, $^1D$ (four), $^1P$ (two), and $^1S$ (three).

-If you count the number of states from these term symbols, it adds up to $225 = 15\times 15$, which is equal to the number of microstates for $1s^22s^22p^43p^2$.
+If you count the number of states from these term symbols, it adds up to $225 = 15\times 15$, which checks out as it is equal to the number of microstates for $1s^22s^22p^43p^2$.

-# Hund's Rule
+# Hund's Rule and Ground State

 Until now, we were occupied with finding out *all* possible term symbols from an electron configuration.
 An important question to ask is "what is the *most stable* term symbol among all term symbols?"
-In other words, "what is the ground state of an atom?"[^3]
+In other words, "what is the ground state of an atom?"[^1]

 Three empirical rules by spectroscopist Friederich Hund allow us to obtain the ground state term symbol.